AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 >[!NOTE]
 >
->The following functionality is available for all objects except for goals, in the Production and Preview environements.
+>The following functionality is available for all objects except for goals, in the Production and Preview environments.
 You must have an additional license to access Workfront Goals.
 For information about commenting on goals, see [Manage goal comments in Adobe Workfront Goals](../../workfront-goals/goal-management/manage-goal-comments.md)

 -->